Stowez/comforthealth/public_html/wp-content/plugins/wp-google-maps/readme.txt

 * 9 popular map themes to choose from
 * Create or add your own map theme
 * Drag map markers to an exact location
+* Add a map block to your page
 * Google Maps Streetview supported
 * UTF-8 character support
 * Map widget functionality
 * Full screen map functionality
 * Support for localization
 * Choose from four Google maps types: roadmap, terrain, satellite and hybrid
-* Define your own width, height and zoom level for your Google Map
+* Define your own width, height and zoom level for your map
 * Add animations to your map markers!
 * Store locator functionality
 * Restrict a store locator search by country
 * Add Polygons to your Map
 * Add Polylines / Routes to your map
 * Create a map in less than a 30 seconds!
-* Right click to add a marker to your Google map
+* Right click to add a marker to your map
 * No advertising or links
 * Google Maps Autocomplete
 * Google Maps Transport Layer